AI System Architecture Design: From RAG to MLOps

 AI System Architecture Design

-AI Strategy: First question — do we need AI at all.
-For each functional area: what ML/AI provides vs. deterministic algorithm, expected business metric improvement, cost of model errors.
+AI Strategy: First, is AI even needed?
+For each functional area: what does ML/AI give vs. a deterministic algorithm, expected business metric lift, and cost of a model error.

 Data Architecture: